geigerf/STAG_slim_minimal_realData/README.md

 ## Introduction

 This is a minimal implementation of the adapted neural network that was found to have the best size-accuracy trade-off.
 It is minimal in the sense that it tries to reduce the number of tunable variables to a minimum.
+The goal of this neural network is to classify 17 different objects from the data that was collected with a self-made STAG.

 ## System requirements